 The Company has calculated the "grant date fair value" amounts in the 'Option-based Awards' column using the Black-Scholes model, a mathematical valuation model that ascribes a value to a stock option based on a number of factors in valuing the option-based awards, including the exercise price of the options, the price of the underlying security on the date the option was granted, and weighted average assumptions with respect to the volatility of the price of the underlying security and the risk-free rate of return.
-For the year ended December 31, 2015, the following weighted average assumptions were used: Risk-free interest rate - 1.71%, expected life options in years - 4.3 years, expected volatility - 95.4%, expected dividend yield - Nil, weighted average fair value of options granted during the year - \$0.03.
+For the year ended December 31, 2016, the following weighted average assumptions were used: Risk-free interest rate - 1.20%, expected life options in years - 4.9 years, expected volatility - 131.45%, expected dividend yield - Nil, weighted average fair value of options granted during the year - \$2.25.

-On May 1, 2014, further to the voluntary forfeiture of share purchase options held by certain directors, officers, employees and service providers with expiry dates on October 19, 2014, October 29, 2014, January 26, 2015, May 10, 2015, September 21, 2015, December 24, 2015 and June 18, 2017 at exercise prices of \$0.25 or \$0.28, the Company granted 3,575,000 new share purchase options to such individuals with an expiry date of May 1, 2019 at an exercise price of \$0.065 per share subject to a two year vesting schedule whereby 12.5% of the options granted vest at the end of each quarter for the first two years following the date of grant.
+On May 1, 2014, further to the voluntary forfeiture of share purchase options held by certain directors, officers, employees and service providers with expiry dates on October 19, 2014, October 29, 2014, January 26, 2015, May 10, 2015, September 21, 2015, December 24, 2015 and June 18, 2017 at exercise prices the equivalent of \$25.00 or \$28.00, the Company granted the equivalent of 35,750 new share purchase options to such individuals with an expiry date of May 1, 2019 at an exercise price the equivalent of \$6.50 per share subject to a two year vesting schedule whereby 12.5% of the options granted vest at the end of each quarter for the first two years following the date of grant.
 The re-issuing and re-pricing of these options was approved by the shareholders at the Company's annual general meeting held on June 19, 2014; consequently the incremental fair value of these options was determined using the Black-Scholes option pricing model.

-On June 18, 2012, further to the voluntary forfeiture of share purchase options held by certain directors, officers, employees and service providers with expiry dates on June 13, 2016, August 30, 2016, January 9, 2017, February 3, 2017, and March 22, 2017 at exercise prices ranging from \$0.425 to \$0.77, the Company granted 5,315,000 new share purchase options to such individuals with an expiry date of June 18, 2017 at an exercise price of \$0.28 per share subject to a two year vesting schedule whereby 50% of the options granted vest at the end of each of the first and second years following the date of grant.
-Also, on June 18, 2012, the Company amended the exercise price of 18,358,050 options that had previously been granted to directors, officers, employees and service providers with expiry dates ranging from January 23, 2014 to February 14, 2016 by reducing the exercise prices (which ranged from \$0.38 to \$0.93) to \$0.28.
-There were no changes to the expiry dates and vesting periods of these options.
+On June 18, 2012, further to the voluntary forfeiture of share purchase options held by certain directors, officers, employees and service providers with expiry dates on June 13, 2016, August 30, 2016, January 9, 2017, February 3, 2017, and March 22, 2017 at exercise prices ranging from the equivalent of \$42.50 to \$77.00, the Company granted the equivalent of 53,150 new share purchase options to such individuals with an expiry date of June 18, 2017 at an exercise price the equivalent of \$28.00 per share subject to a two year vesting schedule whereby 50% of the options granted vest at the end of each of the first and second years following the date of grant.
 The re-issuing and re-pricing of these options was approved by the shareholders at the Company's annual general and special meeting held on July 30, 2013; consequently the incremental fair value of these options was determined using the Black-Scholes option pricing model.